zulip/zulip/api_docs/outgoing-webhooks.md

 There are currently two ways to trigger an outgoing webhook:

-*  **@-mention** the bot user in a stream.
-If the bot replies, its reply will be sent to that stream and topic.
+*  **@-mention** the bot user in a channel.
+If the bot replies, its reply will be sent to that channel and topic.
 *  **Send a direct message** with the bot as one of the recipients.
     If the bot replies, its reply will be sent to that thread.